judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-02-21-why-travel-while-young.markdown

 ---
 title:			Why Travel While Young?
 date:			2016-02-21 02:47:46 Z
-categories:		Adventure
+categories:		adventure
 tags:			whileyoung
 author:			judsonlmoore
-excerpt:		'Learn why travel at a young age is a critical foundation for developing skill, independence, and for ensuring a prosperous life. '
+excerpt:		Learn why travel at a young age is a critical foundation for developing skill, independence, and for ensuring a prosperous life.
 layout:			post
 image:			../assets/images/